Quantum Fisher Information for Entropy of Gibbs States

 The product of the two Fisher informations is

 in which $\Cv$ cancels identically.
 Applying the Cram\'{e}r--Rao bounds to both variables for $n$ independent copies gives

 where $\Delta^2 X \equiv \Var(\hat{X})$ denotes the variance of the estimator.
 The bound depends only on the temperature of the state; no system-specific quantity appears.
-It is tight when both estimators are constructed from energy measurements on $n$ copies.
+It is saturated when both estimators are constructed from energy measurements on $n$ copies.
 Crucially, this bound is saturatable: because projective energy measurement simultaneously saturates both individual Cram\'{e}r--Rao bounds, the product $\Delta^2 S\,\Delta^2 T = T^2/n^2$ is achievable, distinguishing Eq.~\eqref{eq:uncertainty} from a generic (and potentially vacuous) product of independent lower bounds.
-Equation~\eqref{eq:uncertainty} is the \emph{metrological signature of thermodynamic conjugacy}: for any pair of Legendre-conjugate variables, an analogous relation holds in which all response functions cancel.

-The relation is structurally parallel to the Heisenberg uncertainty principle $\Delta q\,\Delta p \geq \hbar/2$, with $T/n$ playing the role of $\hbar/2$.
-The analogy is suggestive but imperfect: the Heisenberg relation is state-independent and follows from the canonical commutation relation, whereas Eq.~\eqref{eq:uncertainty} is statistical ($\propto 1/n^2$) and restricted to Gibbs states.
-What distinguishes it from a generic product of Cram\'{e}r--Rao bounds is the complete cancellation of all system-specific quantities.
+An analogous relation holds for every Legendre-conjugate pair, reflecting a common origin: for any conjugate pair $(\lambda, A)$ entering the Gibbs weight through a natural parameter $\gamma = \beta\lambda$, the product $F_\lambda \cdot F_A = \beta^2 = 1/T^2$ follows from the duality of natural and expectation parameters in exponential families, with the factor $\beta^2$ arising from the coordinate change $\gamma \mapsto \lambda$.